vindarel/abelujo/README.md

     and pyjade for the Django integration
 - [Bootstrap's CSS](http://getbootstrap.com) and django-bootstrap3
 - the [Django-q](https://django-q.readthedocs.org/) asynchronous task queue.

-Read more about our [tools choices](http://dev.abelujo.cc/choices.html) to understand better what does what and how everything works together.

 See the developer documentation: http://dev.abelujo.cc/ This is [our database graph](http://dev.abelujo.cc/graph-db.png) (`make